Dan Marsh (curler): Career

 The new Team Flasch played in a limited number of events during the 2020–21 season due to the pandemic.
 Of the three events they participated in, they won two local events in Saskatoon.
 Due to the COVID-19 pandemic in Canada, the qualification process for the 2021 Canadian Olympic Curling Trials had to be modified to qualify enough teams for the championship.
 In these modifications, Curling Canada created the 2021 Canadian Curling Trials Direct-Entry Event, an event where five teams would compete to try to earn one of three spots into the 2021 Canadian Olympic Curling Trials.
 Team Flasch qualified for the Trials Direct-Entry Event due to their World Ranking.
 The team went 1–3 through the round-robin, finishing in fourth place and not advancing directly to the Trials.
 Team Flasch had one final chance to advance to the Olympic Trials through the 2021 Canadian Olympic Curling Pre-Trials, however, they lost their final two round robin games and did not advance to the playoff round.
 Elsewhere on tour, the team had back-to-back semifinal finishes at the IG Wealth Management Western Showdown and the Nufloors Penticton Curling Classic.
 They also finished runner-up at the Red Deer Curling Classic after losing to the Ryan Jacques rink in the final.
 Entering the 2022 SaskTel Tankard, Team Flasch were the second ranked team behind the Matt Dunstone rink.
 After losing two games early in the triple knockout event, the team rallied off four straight victories to reach the provincial final where they faced the Dunstone rink.
 Following a single in the ninth end to take the lead, Team Flasch stole a point in the tenth end to upset Team Dunstone and win the provincial title.
 The win earned them the right to represent Saskatchewan at the 2022 Tim Hortons Brier where they finished with a 6–2 round robin record, including a victory over the Dunstone rink in the final draw.
 They then had to play Dunstone (representing Wild Card) again in a tiebreaker, which they won 9–5.
 In the playoffs, they knocked off Northern Ontario's Brad Jacobs rink before losing to former teammates in Alberta's Koe rink and Brad Gushue's Wild Card team, settling for fourth.
 They ended their season at the 2022 Players' Championship Grand Slam event where they missed the playoffs.

 Personal life

-Marsh is employed as a teacher in the Sun West School Division.
+Marsh is employed as a teacher with the Saskatchewan Distance Learning Corporation.
 His twin brother Kevin is the second on his team.